vslavov/lottie-vue/README.md

+This component has been modified to include an option to stop at the last frame of an animation when not looping.
+The behaviour of the original component is to reset to the first frame.

 ## LottiePlayer Vue Component

 This is a Vue component for the Lottie Web Player.
 This library is a vue wrapper around the LottieFiles Lottie Web Player